2015 (company): Medal of Honor: Allied Assault

 Following the release of the film Saving Private Ryan, Steven Spielberg wanted to produce a World War II-themed video game, which was established by the Medal of Honor series, initially produced by DreamWorks Interactive, a joint venture between DreamWorks and Microsoft.
 While the first two Medal of Honor games were successful, DreamWorks Interactive had also produced the lackluster Trespasser in 1998, which left Spielberg unsure about continuing a video game division.
 DreamWorks Interactive was sold to Electronic Arts in 2000.

 Spielberg was still interested in the Medal of Honor series, and his staff initially approached id Software about the project. id was at capacity at that time, but the id executives pointed them to 2015 as a possible candidate.
 Spielberg's staff made contact with 2015 in May 2000 about their interest in the series.
 Development began on Medal of Honor: Allied Assault soon after.
 To assist in the development of such a high-profile title, Kudirka hired additional developers such as Nathan Silvers, Paul Messerly, Keith Bell, Mackey McCandlish, Chance Glasco, Jason West and Radomir Kucharski, who Kudirka relocated from Katowice, Poland.

-The game was published by Electronic Arts and released for the Windows platform on 22 January 2002 in North America and on 15 February 2002 in Europe.
+The game was published by Electronic Arts and released for the Windows platform on January 22, 2002, in North America and on February 15, 2002, in Europe.
 The game was a critical and financial success with many considering Medal of Honor: Allied Assault to have pioneered the cinematic first person shooter genre.
 The game provided a substantial push for Electronic Arts' Medal of Honor series.

-Following the release, a group of developers left 2015 to form Infinity Ward, a studio that would become known for the Call of Duty series based around the same concept.
+Following the success of Medal of Honor: Allied Assault, Electronic Arts ended its contract with 2015, Inc. to develop the franchise in-house.
+Activision then approached key members of 2015, Inc., including Vince Zampella, Jason West, and Grant Collier, offering them a contract to create Infinity Ward.
+Under Activision, Infinity Ward developed Call of Duty, a competitor to Electronic Arts' series.
+The remaining members of 2015, Inc. continued working on projects like Men of Valor and other titles under the Trainwreck Studios division.